 Korando Faith Widows & Orphans Group (KFWOG) was started in 1997 in Kisumu, Kenya by Dolfine Gumba Dawa Oliech to address the needs of the many local children left without parent and women widowed by the HIV/AIDS epidemic.

-Today, Dolfine and her husband have 34 orphans living with them in their home and provide the children with 2 meals a day when possible.
-In addition they run a school for over 200 orphans, including those housed on KFWOG grounds.
+Today, Mama Dolfine cares for dozens of orphans living with her and provides the children with 2 meals a day when possible.
+In addition, she runs a school for over 200 orphans, including those housed on KFWOG grounds.

 Out of necessity, due to limited and intermittent funding sources, KFWOG is a community centered on self-sustainability.
 The children of the orphanage and school are fed, in part, by grain that is grown on their land and milk from their cow.

 KFWOG was established as a refuge for several widows and female orphans who lived and worked on the shores of Lake Victoria.
 Before coming to Korando, the widows worked distilling liquor, and the younger females prostituted themselves.
 In all there were 36 children and 20 widows.